yvesvandenmeerssche/wt-ui/src/stories/controls/form__input.md

 Be sure to use an appropriate `type` attribute on all inputs (e.g., `email` for email address or `number` for numerical information) to take advantage of newer input controls like email verification, number selection, and more.

-Input size can be changed using CSS modifier classes `input--sm` and `input--lg`.
+Input size can be changed using CSS modifier classes `input-sm` and `input-lg`.

 <!-- STORY -->